The Anthropocene Reviewed: Background

-The premise for the podcast was borne from a number of sources.
-Green worked for the book review journal Booklist in the early 2000s, where he reviewed hundreds of books over the course of five years, sparking his interest in reviews as a literary format.
+The premise for the podcast was born from a number of sources.
+Green worked for the book review journal Booklist in the early 2000s, where he reviewed hundreds of books over five years, sparking his interest in reviews as a literary format.

-In October 2017, after the release of Green's most recent novel, Turtles All the Way Down, he and his brother Hank Green went on a book tour.
-As they travelled across the country, they passed the time by finding Google user reviews for the places they were passing that they considered absurd, such as a one-star review for Badlands National Park.
-While reflecting on the increased prevalence that reviews and the five-star scale had taken in modern life, John told Hank he had once had an idea to write a review on Canada geese, to which Hank responded, "The Anthropocene... reviewed!"
+In October 2017, after the release of Green's novel Turtles All the Way Down, he and his brother Hank Green went on a book tour.
+As they traveled the country, they passed time by finding Google user reviews for the places they were passing that they considered absurd, such as a one-star review for Badlands National Park.
+While reflecting on the increased prevalence of reviews and the five-star scale in modern life, John told Hank he had once had an idea to write a review of Canada geese, to which Hank responded, "The Anthropocene... reviewed!"

 A few months later, John shared some reviews he had written in 2014 on Canada geese and Diet Dr Pepper with his wife, Sarah Urist Green.
-After noting that John wrote the reviews in a nonfiction form of third-person omniscient narration, Sarah pointed out that reviews often act as a form of memoir, saying that, "in the Anthropocene, there are no disinterested observers; there are only participants."
+After noting that John wrote the reviews in a nonfiction form of third-person omniscient narration, Sarah pointed out that reviews often act as a form of memoir, saying, "in the Anthropocene, there are no disinterested observers; there are only participants."
 John cited this as a major reason he chose to put more of himself into the reviews.

-John Green, in the introduction to The Anthropocene Reviewed book, also revealed that he had begun to have trouble writing fiction because of the ways readers were conflating his protagonists views with his own.
-Green specifically referenced a 2017 Allegra Goodman quote, "I seem to be writing it myself, but since I'm a novelist, it's all in code."
-In an interview with The New York Times in June 2021, Green elaborated, stating that, "I didn't want to write in code anymore.
+In the introduction to The Anthropocene Reviewed book, Green also revealed that he had begun to have trouble writing fiction because of the ways readers were conflating his protagonists' views with his own.
+Green specifically referenced a 2017 Allegra Goodman quote; Goodman was asked who she would like to have write her life story, to which she responded, "I seem to be writing it myself, but since I'm a novelist, it's all in code."
+In a 2021 interview with The New York Times, Green elaborated, saying, "I didn't want to write in code anymore.
 I wanted to try to write as myself because I've never done that in any formal way."